 What are homophobia, biphobia, and transphobia?

 Homophobia is a term that describes negative feelings and attitudes toward people who are attracted to people of the same gender (e.g., lesbian or gay), and biphobia is a term that describes negative feelings and attitudes toward people who are attracted to more than one gender (e.g. bisexual or pansexual).
-Transphobia is a similar term that describes negative feelings and attitudes towards transgender and gender-queer people.
+Transphobia is a similar term that describes negative feelings and attitudes towards transgender and gender nonconforming people.

 What are some examples of homophobia and transphobia?

-Negative feelings and attitudes about minorities (being lesbian or transgender) can be shown in different ways.
-Some ways are obvious and intentional, for example: direct insults, threats, bullying, physical harm or violence, and discrimination.
-Sometimes, homophobia isn’t as obvious.
-Examples of these hidden forms of homophobia include: people who aren’t comfortable around lesbian or transgender people, use of slurs/words in an unintentional way, avoiding discussions about homosexual issues due to feeling uncomfortable.
-All types of homophobic attitudes and behaviors can be hurtful and sometimes dangerous to lesbian, gay, or transgender people.
+Negative feelings and attitudes about lesbian, gay, bisexual, transgender (LGBT) people can be shown in different ways.
+Some ways are obvious and intentional; for example, direct insults, threats, bullying, physical harm or violence, and discrimination.
+Some ways are less obvious.
+Examples of these hidden forms of homophobia or transphobia include people who aren’t comfortable around LGBT people; the use of slurs/words in an unintentional way; and avoiding discussions about LGBT issues due to feeling uncomfortable.
+All types of homophobic and transphobic attitudes and behaviors can be hurtful and sometimes dangerous to LGBT people.

-There is not an easy answer to this question!
-The best way to understand it is to realize that minority groups in the past have always made mainstream culture to feel uncomfortable.
-Other minorities such as women and racial ethnic groups are also discriminated against.
-Even though being gay, lesbian, bisexual, transgender, and/or gender-queer is common, these groups are still minorities.
-The good news is that people are becoming more comfortable with these issues, and hopefully homophobic and transphobic behaviors will decrease in the future.
+There is no easy answer to this question!
+The best way to understand it is to realize that minority groups have always made mainstream culture feel uncomfortable.
+Other minorities such as racial/ethnic groups are also discriminated against.
+Even though being LGBT is common, these groups are still minorities.
+The good news is that people are becoming more comfortable with these issues, and hopefully homophobic and transphobic behaviors will become less common in the future.